AlexsLemonade/training-modules/CONTRIBUTING.md

 ### Testing Docker image builds via GitHub Actions

-When a pull request changes either the `Dockerfile` or `renv.lock`, a GitHub Action workflow (`build-docker.yml`) will be run to test that the image will successfully build.
+When a pull request changes either the `Dockerfile` or `renv.lock`, a GitHub Actions workflow (`build-docker.yml`) will be run to test that the image will successfully build.

 ### Pushing to Dockerhub via GitHub Actions